This is some text inside of a div block.

 🏋️♂️ Effort level: Advanced

-Set your goals with Givebutter
+Surpass your goals with Givebutter

-Whether you opt for an in-person or online fundraising goal tracker—or use a combination of the two—sharing your ongoing progress with your supporters is sure to generate buzz.
+Whether you opt for an in-person or online fundraising goal tracker, or use a combination of the two, sharing your ongoing progress with your supporters is sure to generate buzz.

-With Givebutter, using a goal tracker can be as simple as adding a fundraising thermometer to your fundraising page.
+Goal tracking can be as simple as adding a fundraising thermometer to your fundraising page.
 It can also be as elaborate as creating a collaborative piece of artwork to display in your nonprofit’s headquarters.

 How do I track my fundraising goal?